ipfs/specs/IPIP/0342-content-router-discovery.md

 properties:
 * reliability - how many good vs bad responses has this router responded with.
 This statistic should be windowed, such that the client can calculate it in terms of the last week or month.
+This will in practice be stored as daily buckets of successful and unsuccessful queries against a router, where success indicates that the router was queried, and the data was subsequently retrieved from a node returned as a provider by that router.
 * performance - how quickly does this router respond.

 This protocol expects nodes to be able to keep reliability (a metric